Loopholing Discrete Diffusion: Deterministic Bypass of the Sampling Wall: Loopholing Discrete Diffusion Models

 \subsection{Training with Self-Conditioned Loopholing}

-The generation with loopholing requires propagating $\mathbf{h}_t$ across denoising steps, which introduces a recurrent dependency.
-A key advantage of diffusion models, however, is that training does not require this time-consuming temporal unrolling process.
+A key advantage of diffusion models is that training does not require time-consuming temporal unrolling.
 Instead, training can be performed on randomly sampled time steps, as $q(\mathbf{z}_t | \mathbf{x})$ can be directly constructed for any arbitrary time step.
-Maintaining this efficiency within loopholing's training process is therefore a significant challenge.
+However, the generation with loopholing requires propagating $\mathbf{h}_t$ across denoising steps, which introduces a recurrent dependency.
+Maintaining this training efficiency within loopholing is therefore a significant challenge.

 To address this, we introduce a self-conditioning approach~\citep{chen2022analog, jabri2022scalable} to avoid unrolling the full generation path during training.
 The core idea, illustrated in Fig.~\ref{fig:loopholing_unified}(c), is to simulate the context propagation process using two forward passes: for a given noisy input $\mathbf{z}_t$, the model first computes a pseudo-context $\mathbf{h}^0$ and then uses it in a second, context-conditioned pass as input to make the final prediction.
 Specifically, the process for each training step is as follows: